Krishna Chandra Bhattacharya

 - Heloise of ArgenteuilCARTOGRAPHER

-Letters to Abelard — love as the truest motive, not law or duty.
+Her letters to Abelard make love the truest motive, above law or duty.

 - Karen ArmstrongTHRESHOLD